DMVis/DMVis/documentation/components/dynamicaxis.md

 ## alignment

 - Type: `string`
-- Default: `start`
+- Default: `'start'`
-- Options: `start`, `end`, `spaced`
+- Options: `'start'`, `'end'`, `'spaced'`

-Alignment of the axes (side of the column where the axis is placed).
-Defaults to 'start'.
+Alignment of the axes (i.e. the side of the column where the axis is placed).

 ## fontSize

 - Type: `number`
 - Default: `10`

-The font size of the tick labels.
+Font size of the tick labels.

 ## color

 - Type: `string`
 - Default: `#000000`

-The color of the axis line.
+Color of the axis line.

 ## hasTicks